ericraycodes/fcc-javascript-calculator-1.0/DEVELOPING.md

 			- The subtraction operator can be used to indicate a *negative operand*.
 			- Anticipates the use of previous calculation result to start the next expression.
 		1. Reflect calculator activity onto the *display*.
+		1. Prepare the calculator for another math expression.
+			- empty the expression array.
 	- Calculate result of the expression.
 		- **Identify** operators in the collection.
 		- **Simplify** the collection with MDAS until one numeric result remains.